 Succeed.net’s “mini” data center site is in downtown Sacramento.
 The company offers 1/4 rack, 1/2 rack, and full rack pricing.

 DataNOC’s Sacramento colocation facility includes offerings for SMBs, with pricing for 1/4 rack, 1/2 rack, full rack, and full cabinets.
-Staff is on-site 24/7/365 to assist customers.
+In addition, the staff is on-site 24/7/365 to assist customers.

 Rancho Cordova Colocation Facilities